-Once students have completed the registration process, they are responsible for working collaboratively with Disability Resources and must provide each individual instructor with a copy of their accommodation letter.
-Instructors do not have to provide accommodations prior to receiving this letter from students.
-Additionally, accommodations are not retroactive.
+Once students have completed the registration process, they are responsible for working collaboratively with Disability Resources.
+Instructors will be notified of approved accommodations via an email from Disability Resources.
+Students must follow up with their instructors to ensure receipt of this email.
+Students must renew their accommodations each semester via the MyAccommodate system.
+Failure to renew means the accommodations are not active.
+Additionally, accommodations are not retroactive and only begin once instructors receive an accommodation letter.
 Students should notify Disability Resources if they have any difficulty receiving their approved in-class accommodations.